COLORADO SPRINGS, Colo. — SpaceX hopes that the next attempt to land its Falcon 9 reusable launch vehicle will occur on solid ground.

 "Returning is a much harsher environment than ascent," she said.
 "So I'm designing for return, so the ascent customer gets much better margins."

-And while the military customer would certainly welcome lower costs, Shotwell said the higher survivability will be the real benefit to an Air Force focused on assuring access to space.
+And while lower costs will certainly be welcome from the military customer would certainly welcome lower costs, Shotwell said the higher survivability will be the real benefit to an Air Force that is focused on assuring access to space.